Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 }
 ```

-Then, it passes information about the new library version to `doUpdateNpm` function.
+Then, `updateNpm` passes information about the new library version to `doUpdateNpm` function.

 ```go
 func doUpdateNpm(ctx context.Context, pckg *packages.Package, versions []npm.Version) []newVersionToCommit {